labourgne/portfolio/content/home/experience.md

   date_start = "2019-02-01"
   date_end = "2019-08-01"
   description = """
-  Optimisation of A350 part in "System Installation" department:
+  Optimisation of A350 part in the "System Installation" department:
   - Selecting appropriate part to opimise according to its characteristics (weight, cost, size, number of parts)
   - Structural and material modifications to reduce weight and cost (HyperMesh)
   - Sizing of new structure (Nastran)